Species Vespula maculifrons - Eastern Yellowjacket

 Subphylum Hexapoda (Hexapods)

 No Taxon (Aculeata - Ants, Bees and Stinging Wasps)

 Family Vespidae (Hornets, Yellowjackets; Paper, Potter, Mason, and Pollen Wasps; and Allies)

 Species maculifrons (Eastern Yellowjacket)

 maculifrons = 'with spotted frons' (refers to the typical head marking)

-Workers about 8.5-12 mm (smallest at start of colony cycle), males about 12-15 mm, queens up to about 18 mm.
-This species averages smaller in all castes than its close relative, Vespula flavopilosa.
+Workers 8.5-12 mm (smallest at start of colony cycle), males 12-15 mm, queens up to ~18 mm (averages smaller in all castes than the closely related V. flavopilosa)

 one of the most abundant yellowjacket species east of the Great Plains